 Wild animals and attics do not combine well, and any amount of wildlife or pest traffic may require removal and replacement of attic insulation.
 It is always important to consider some level of biohazard clean-up where animals, bats, and birds have occupied an attic, including removing contamination from remote areas or the entire attic.

-If left unaddressed, your attic can become a dangerous breeding ground for various wildlife diseases that can affect the health and the welfare of every member of your home.
+If attic animal cleanup is left unaddressed, your attic can become a dangerous breeding ground for various wildlife diseases that can affect the health and the welfare of every member of your home.
 Spores of respiratory diseases such as raccoon roundworm and histoplasmosis can be airborne and easily contracted accidentally.

 Insulation provides a warm place for rodents to have their nests, and other animals like raccoons and squirrels will rip it apart.
 If animals crawl through your insulation, they will urinate and defecate which soils the insulation.
 This causes a couple of big issues for your home.

 The first issue is that the insulation is no longer effective in protecting your home from temperature changes if it is damaged.
 Insulation keeps warm air in when it’s cold outside and keeps cool air in when it’s hot out.
 If your insulation isn’t working correctly, your home isn’t operating efficiently, which costs you a lot of money over the year.